mattyoung101/omicron/documentation/docs/omicam.md

 algorithm (which Subplex is based on), the evaluation of the simplex's vertices could be multi-threaded to speed it up if more CPU cores were available.
 May also be possible to run this algorithm on the GPU, if we had one.
 - The algorithm is difficult to debug.
 Despite programming tools for Omicontrol, it's still difficult to determine exactly why the algorithm won't localise sometimes, which could be a problem at competitions.
+Although this is expected from a complex approach, more debugging tools should be programmed to assist with this.
+- To generate a better final position, a low pass filter or even Kalman filter could be used instead of a simple moving average.

 ## Extra/miscellaneous features
 ### Interfacing with Omicontrol